-- Read the safety information beginning on page v and the guidelines in "Handling static-sensitive devices" on page 13, and read the safety statements in the BladeCenter unit publications. - The orange color on the release latch on your GbE switch module identifies this device as a hot-swap component.
-You can install or remove this component while the BladeCenter unit is on.
-See the instructions in this chapter for more information about installing or removing hot-swap or hot-plug components. - You do not need to turn off the BladeCenter unit to install or replace any of the hot-swap modules in the BladeCenter unit. - If you plan to install additional GbE switch modules in the I/O-module bays of your BladeCenter unit, you might also need to install an I/O expansion card in the applicable blade server to support the GbE switch modules in these bays.
+- Read the safety information beginning on page vii and the guidelines in "Handling static-sensitive devices" on page 12, and read the safety statements in the BladeCenter unit publications. - Orange on the release latch on the GbE switch module identifies this device as a hot-swap component.
+You can install or remove this component while the BladeCenter unit is running.
+See the instructions in this chapter for more information about installing or removing hot-swap or hot-plug components. - You do not have to turn off the BladeCenter unit to install or replace any of the hot-swap modules in the BladeCenter unit. - If you plan to install additional GbE switch modules in the I/O-module bays of your BladeCenter unit, you might also have to install an I/O expansion card in the applicable blade server to support the GbE switch modules in these bays.